Perceptive Discrimination

 Effects of perceptive discrimination

-Perceived direct discrimination can be just as harmful as other forms of discrimination.
-Not only does it create a bad working environment for your employees, it also poses a huge risk to business success too.
-Restricting staff from progression or refusing to hire the right people due to perceived traits is harmful and will hinder your business.
-Your staff retention may suffer, as could company morale.
-Plus, if an employee feels they’ve been treated unfairly, they could raise a costly tribunal claim against you that will damage your finances and reputation.
+Restricting staff from progression or refusing to hire the right people due to perceived traits is harmful and could hinder your business.
+Staff retention may suffer, as could company morale.
+Plus, if an employee feels they’ve been treated unfairly, they could raise a costly tribunal claim against you that could damage your finances and reputation.

 To make sure perceptive discrimination doesn’t occur in your workplace, familiarise yourself with some key examples…